The Cascades (band): Career

 In 1960, the Silver Strands were a group of United States Navy personnel serving on the USS Jason (AR-8) based in San Diego, California.
 They recruited John Gummoe, who originally acted as manager.
 Then they left the Navy to become The Thundernotes.
 The group consisted of John Claude "John" Gummoe (born August 2, 1938) (lead vocals), Lenny Green (vocal and lead guitar), Dave Wilson (drums and vocal), Dave Stevens (bass), and Art Eastlick (rhythm guitar).
-Their first and only recording, "Thunder Rhythm" (and "Payday" on the reverse of the 45rpm) was with DelFi Records of Hollywood, owned and managed by Bob Keane.
+Their first and only recording, "Thunder Rhythm" (and "Payday" on the reverse of the 45 rpm) was with DelFi Records of Hollywood, owned and managed by Bob Keane.
 It was a surf-type instrumental.
 Lenny left soon after to pursue his own goals and the group acquired Eddie Snyder (guitar), David Szabo (keyboards), Dave Stevens (bass) and Dave Wilson (drums).

 Influenced by the Beach Boys, the group became more interested in vocal harmony.
 They recorded demos and signed with Barry De Vorzon at Valiant Records, a subsidiary of Warner Bros., and changed their name to The Cascades – inspired by a nearby box of dishwasher detergent.
 Their first release, "There's a Reason", became a minor regional hit; in the summer of 1962, they went to Gold Star Studios in Los Angeles to record a song Gummoe wrote in his Navy days on watch during a thunderstorm.
-The song was to become "Rhythm of the Rain" and the session musicians on the recording included the "Wrecking Crew" - including Hal Blaine on drums, Carol Kaye on bass, and Glen Campbell on guitar - arranged by Perry Botkin Jr. "Rhythm of the Rain" was issued in November 1962.
+The song was to become "Rhythm of the Rain" and the session musicians on the recording included the "Wrecking Crew" – including Hal Blaine on drums, Carol Kaye on bass, and Glen Campbell on guitar – arranged by Perry Botkin Jr. "Rhythm of the Rain" was issued in November 1962.
 It rose to No. 3 on the U.S. Billboard Hot 100 chart in early 1963, becoming a major hit in over 80 countries.
 It peaked at No. 5 in the UK Singles Chart.
 "Rhythm of the Rain" sold over one million copies, and was awarded a gold disc.